midwiseman/neumorph-crm/README.md

 Below are instructions for running this project:

-(Simple Version):
+# Simple Install/Run

+Ensure NPM and NodeJs is installed: https://nodejs.org/en/

 Install Angular by running: npm install -g @angular/cli

-Run: `ng serve -o` and a browser window will automatically open the project once it's done building.
+Run: `ng serve -o` from the project folder.
+Subsequently a browser window will automatically open the project once it's done building.

 # RudeCrm